thongraegu/fastsearch/README.md

-Instant Windows 11 search, much better search.
+Instant Windows 11 search, much better search than the original.

 Indexes your harddrive and then you can search stuff instantly, it will cache the index so you only need to load it once.
 Also on option to index other drives.